sayali0512/wordpress_playbook/README.md

 Role Variables
 --------------

 This playbook has three roles.
-One is for wordpress installation and other is for WooCommerce plugin installation and last role is for Replicating the entire playbook to VMSS of the host VM.
+One is for wordpress installation and other is for WooCommerce plugin installation and last role is for Replicating the entire WordPress folder to VMSS of the host VM.

 Example Playbook
 ----------------